capprogram/2017bootcamp-general/bootstrap.md

 Revisit your code from the [tutorial on parameter estimation by maximum likelihood fitting](https://github.com/capprogram/2017bootcamp-general/blob/master/frequentist_paramfitting_tutorial.md), in which we computed errors on the slope and intercept of a line fit using both a pure analytic solution and a numerical estimate based on the Hessian matrix.
 Augment the code to obtain bootstrap estimates of the slope and intercept uncertainties and compare these with your analytic and Hessian matrix results.

-Here are some solution codes for you to compare your work with:
+Here are some codes for you to compare your work with:
 [modified code for Fig. 3.24](https://github.com/capprogram/2017bootcamp-general/blob/master/fig3.24.mod.py)
 [smoothed bootstrap utility code](https://github.com/capprogram/2017bootcamp-general/blob/master/smoothedbootstrap.py)
 [&sigma; comparisons for Part II](https://github.com/capprogram/2017bootcamp-general/blob/master/sigmatests.py)